Also known as a Cold Opening or "Cold Open." A one to five minute mini-act at the beginning of the show, sometimes before the opening credits

 - Band of Brothers mostly avoids the cold opening, except for one or two episodes that start with the interviews of the Real Life veterans.
 In most other episodes these interviews came immediately after the Title Sequence.

-- Doctor Who has used it in the show since the second episode of the revival "The End of the World", often with someone getting killed by a monster before the "scream" of the theme music.
-It appeared only four times before 2005- "Castrovalva", "The Five Doctors", "Time and the Rani" and "Remembrance of the Daleks"; instead, the original run of Doctor Who used the first episodes of a serial to fulfill the same function as a cold open.
+- Doctor Who has used it in the show since the second episode of the revival "The End of the World", often with someone getting killed by a monster before the cliffhanger "scream" of the theme music.
+It appeared only five times before 2005- "The Ambassadors of Death" (which also debuted the electronic scream sound the show's theme music is famous for including), "Castrovalva", "The Five Doctors", "Time and the Rani" and "Remembrance of the Daleks"; instead, the original run of Doctor Who used the first episodes of a serial to fulfill the same function as a cold open.

 - It isn't the coldest opening because BBC guidelines require their logo to be placed at the beginning of every episode.